 Targeted therapies with specificity against a molecular target are emerging as precision cancer medicine.
 Molecular targets can be tested in laboratory conditions with RNA interference or pharmacological agents.
 Identification of molecular targets is important for developing novel anti-cancer treatments along with validation and drug testing.
 For oncogenic mutations, the recurrent mutant variant or overexpressed gene is directly inhibited using structure-aided drug design or compound screening.
 However, oncogenes with high homology to other genes or tumour suppressor genes (where lost in cancers) are not amenable to direct targeting .

-Despite controversy over their prohibitively high cost , targeted therapeutics have been applied as monoclonal antibodies against oncogenes (such as HER2) with relative sucess in clinical trials , generating considerable interest in wider application of this approach.
+Despite controversy over their prohibitively high cost , targeted therapeutics have been applied as monoclonal antibodies against oncogenes (such as HER2) with relative success in clinical trials , generating considerable interest in wider application of this approach.
 Targeted therapeutics have potential to have applications across cancer tissue types, specificity against tumour cells, wide therapeutic windows, and combination therapies (even in advanced disease or as a chemopreventative in high-risk individuals).

 Oncogene targeted therapies have also been developed with some examples of effective clinical application against cancers.
-However, they already begun to manifest problems with resistance, recurrence, tissue specificity, and design of inhibitors specific to oncogenic variants rather than proto-oncogene precusors.
+However, they have already begun to manifest problems with resistance, recurrence, tissue specificity, and design of inhibitors specific to oncogenic variants rather than proto-oncogene precursors.
 Targeted anticancer therapeutics can exploit complex interactions to distinguish normal and cancerous cells which may benefit from studies of gene regulation or interaction networks.
 The unexpected synergy between inhibitors of the oncogenes BRAFV600E and EGFR in colorectal cancer is an example of such a system .

-Despite successful application of vemurafenib against BRAFV600E in melanomas , colorectal cancers with BRAFV600E mutations have poor prognosis and lack drug response. used an RNAi screen and found that EGFR inhibition is synergistic with vemurafenib aginst BRAFV600E in colon cell lines and xenografts due feedback activation of EGFR.
-Vemurafenib which induced rapid reactivation of MAPK/ERK signalling via EGFR in colorectal cell lines in a tissue-specific manner , although these may be be relevant to acquired resistance in melanoma .
-Thus combination therapies against several molecular pathways may be necessary to anticipate acquired resistance and targeted therapeutics may be further refined from understanding the pathway structure and functional interactions cancer cells.
+Despite successful application of vemurafenib against BRAFV600E in melanomas , colorectal cancers with BRAFV600E mutations have poor prognosis and lack drug response. used an RNAi screen and found that EGFR inhibition is synergistic with vemurafenib aginst BRAFV600E in colon cell lines and xenografts due to feedback activation of EGFR.
+Vemurafenib induced rapid reactivation of MAPK/ERK signalling via EGFR in colorectal cell lines in a tissue-specific manner , and may be relevant to acquired resistance in melanoma .
+Thus combination therapies against several molecular pathways may be necessary to anticipate acquired resistance and targeted therapeutics may be further refined from understanding the pathway structure and functional interactions between cancer cells.

 Systems and Network Biology

 It is also important to consider that driver mutations in oncogenes and tumour suppressor genes do not occur in isolation.
-The genetic interaction, regulatory and cellular signaling, and metabolic reactions of are all inter-related and may each be preturbed by abberations in gene function occuring in cancers.
-These relationships can be represented by biological networks, mapping pairs of genes with a particular relationship.
-Due to the complexity of a cell, these molcular networks are very large consisting of thousands of nodes such as genes or proteins.
+The genetic interaction, regulatory and cellular signaling, and metabolic reactions are inter-related and may each be perturbed by aberrations in gene function occurring in cancers.
+These relationships can be represented by biological networks and genes can be mapped to the relevant network.
+Due to the complexity of a cell, these molecular networks are very large consisting of thousands of nodes comprised by genes or proteins.

 The properties of large networks were first studied by constructing random networks by randomly linking a fixed number of nodes .
 Despite the random nature of these networks, properties such as their connectivity were well characterised.
 The vertex degree (number of partners for each node) of random network follows a Poisson distribution, however this property does not hold in nature, suggesting that natural networks are non-random or not formed in this way .